mtlee144/linked-blog-starter-md/publish/Campaign 1/Session Zero/Character Creation Helper.md

 - What institute did you learn at?
 - Who was your favourite teacher?
 - How did you end up choosing a school of magic?
+	- Since you specialise, does this affect the way you cast other spells (less effective, less likely, less fun)

 ##### Blood Hunter
-- What is your order?
+- What is your order like?
 - What made you become a blood hunter as opposed to other things?
 - How do you feel about using blood/pain as an engine for magic - is it gross, cool, masochistic, necessary?